medical tomfoolery

 First off, let's address the question that people always seem to posit about trans women lactation: can you even do that?

 Well, if the fact that I wake up with sore breasts every morning and am capable of sweetening and creaming my own coffee at 8AM is any indication, yes.
 Yes they can.
-Hormone replacement therapy leads to our breasts developing in the same ways that AFAB people develop theirs during puberty, and this can be further augmented by the addition of progesterone to a feminizing hormone regime in the latter stages.
+Hormone replacement therapy leads to our breasts developing akin to how AFAB people develop theirs during puberty [2], and this (presumably, anecdotally, albeit scientifically contested [3]) can be further augmented by the addition of progesterone to a feminizing hormone regime in the latter stages.
 We have all the correct components to do it: and cisgender man can as well.
 You can find the occasional story of a cis man taking medications and ending up with leaky milkers.
+[4]

 This leads to our key question: Wait, what medications?